-Total stock-based compensation for the three months ended March 31, 2015 was \$419,703, is related to certain RSUs issued in 2014 and is classified as research and development expense and general and administrative expense in the accompanying condensed 2015 statement of operations.
-There was approximately \$2.6 million in unamortized stock-based compensation relating the RSUs at March 31, 2015, which is expected to be recognized over the next 30 months.
-The fair value of RSUs was determined using the quoted market price of the Company's common stock on the date of issuance and the number of shares expected to vest.
+Total stock-based compensation for the nine months ended September 30, 2015 was approximately \$1.3 million and is related to certain Restricted Stock Units ("RSUs") granted in 2014 and 2015 in connection with the Company's 2014 Equity Incentive Plan.
+The expense is classified as research and development expense and general and administrative expense in the accompanying condensed 2015 statement of operations.
+There was approximately \$2.0 million in unamortized stock-based compensation relating to the RSUs at September 30, 2015, which is expected to be recognized over the next 35 months.
+On August 14, 2015, 1.6 million RSUs were granted to various Board members and the Company Secretary and shall vest upon the earlier to occur of (i) September 5, 2017 or (ii) the approval by the FDA of a New Drug Application ("NDA") for any Company product candidate with a cancer indication utilizing the Company's licensed SUBA-itraconazole technology.
+The grant date fair value related to these RSUs totaled approximately \$0.2 million and will be recognized over the vesting period through September 2017.